 So not only will this be wonderful for dinner tonight, it would also be great for brunch or on a buffet.
 Anything that can be made ahead works for me.
 Plus it’s gorgeous and festive!

 The flavors are amazing.
-Bright fresh tomatoes (I’m still getting them from the farmer’s market, but if you can’t choose organic tomatoes).
-Robust stone ground mustard, salty capers with smokey gouda cheese and tangy goat cheese.
+Bright fresh tomatoes, robust stone ground mustard, salty capers with smokey gouda cheese and tangy goat cheese.
 YUM!

-Next score a “frame” around the outside of the pastry dough with a knife.
+- Next score a “frame” around the outside of the pastry dough with a knife, as pictured below.
 Then using a fork, prick the inside of the frame.
 When baking the outside will puff up & the inside will stay flat.

-Top with cheese, tomatoes, capers and goat cheese.
-Into the oven it goes!
+- Top with cheese, tomatoes, capers and goat cheese.

 It’s that easy and that good too!
 I love simple ingredients and this is soooo good!